quoll/stardog-clj/README.md

 ## License

-Copyright © 2014 Paul Gearon
+Copyright © 2014 Paula Gearon

 Distributed under the Eclipse Public License 1.0, the same as Clojure.